Surjay124/AmountExtractorPlumTask/README.md

 - Ollama is used via its HTTP API `/api/generate` with prompt engineering to return JSON.
 The code extracts the first JSON object returned by the model and parses it.
 - Robustness: The system includes multiple fallback paths.
 If Ollama fails, a simple heuristic fallback maps normalized amounts to likely types.
 - Guardrails: endpoints return `{"status":"no_amounts_found","reason":"..."}` when no reliable amounts are discovered.

+Current Issues and Future Improvements
+•	Since, we have used a free AI model of Spring AI, which is Ollama, it is currently facing difficulties to extract information, despite the project running smoothly.
+•	Can be used in future, wherein we won’t require bills made up of paper and we can integrate this functionality in the medical apps used by respective hospitals.